pazz/alot/docs/source/api/database.rst

-:class:`~alot.db.message.Message` moreover contains convenience methods to extract information about the message like reformated header values, a summary, decoded and interpreted body text and a list of :class:`Attachments <alot.message.Attachment>`.
+:class:`~alot.db.message.Message` moreover contains convenience methods to extract information about the message like reformated header values, a summary, decoded and interpreted body text and a list of :class:`Attachments <alot.db.attachment.Attachment>`.

 The central :class:`~alot.ui.UI` instance carries around a :class:`DBManager` object that is used for any lookups or modifications of the email base. :class:`DBManager` can